IsraelOrtuno/permalink/readme.md

 - [Twitter](https://github.com/ARCANEDEV/SEO-Helper/blob/master/src/Contracts/SeoTwitter.php)

 In order to match any of the helper methods, every JSON option will be transformed to `studly_case` prefixed by `set` and `add`, so `title` will be converted to `setTitle` and `google_analytics` to `setGoogleAnalytics`.
 How cool is that?

+All methods are called via `call_user_func_array`, so if an option contains an array, every key will be pased as parameter to the helper method.
+See `setTitle` or `addWebmaster` which allows multiple parameters.

 ### Builders